Veterans (VA) Disability Lawyer Serving Kansas

-If you are a veteran living in Kansas and suffering from an illness or injury that you believe is due to your time in service, you may qualify for VA disability benefits.
+If you are a veteran living in Kansas and suffering from an illness or injury related to your time in service, you may qualify for VA disability benefits.

 Kansas VA Benefit Resources

-Kansas veterans can find several resources in the state, including a Regional Benefit Office located in Wichita and three VA Medical Centers.
+Kansas veterans can access several in-state resources, including a Regional Benefit Office located in Wichita and three VA Medical Centers.

 - Wichita: Wichita Regional Benefit Office

 VA Medical Centers

 - Leavenworth: VA Eastern Kansas Health Care System – Dwight D. Eisenhower VA Medical Center